ansible-collections/kubernetes.core/docs/kubernetes.core.k8s_drain_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>The length of time to wait for pod to be delected/evicted before giving up, zero means infinite.</div>
+                        <div>The length of time to wait in seconds for pod to be delected before giving up, zero means infinite.</div>
                         <div>Ignored if <code>wait</code> is not set.</div>
                 </td>
             </tr>